 Exhale's training was one of the best I have ever experienced.
 When the training was over, I was nervous but ready to handle my first call...
 My work with Exhale helped me solidify my decision to pursue clinical psychology as a career and prepared me for doing face-to-face therapy in my doctoral program.

 – Talkline counselor

 Volunteers take part in a 60-hour training.
-Sessions meet on select Tuesday and Thursday evenings, and Saturdays.
 Topics covered include the sociocultural context of abortion in the United States, personal values exploration, how sociopolitical dynamics impact individual abortion experiences, peer counseling skills, male gender socialization, a clinic field trip, role plays, guest speakers on suicide, domestic violence and sexual assault, after-abortion referrals and resources, multilingual access, and more.